B Battery Royal Horse Artillery: Aden and Radfan Campaign, 1965-1967

-In 1965, after a short period of training with the Italian 105mm Pack Howitzers at Netheravon, B Battery moved once again to the Middle East and remained in Aden until May 1967.
+In 1965, after a short period of training with the Italian 105 mm Pack Howitzers at Netheravon, B Battery moved once again to the Middle East and remained in Aden until May 1967.

 Northern Ireland and BAOR, 1969-1977

 During this period there was an exciting series of roles for the Battery, ranging from urban international security tasks to ‘North-West Frontier’ style gunnery actions in the rugged Radfan Mountains during the Radfan Campaign.
 In 1967, B Battery moved to Colchester for three years with the Strategic Reserve.
 As well as exercising in the air portable role in many different countries, the Battery had a successful five-month tour in Belfast from October 1969 to March 1970.
-B Battery then returned to BAOR in 1970 where they were handed 105mm self-propelled Abbots from 3rd Regiment RHA in Detmold and re-assumed the BAOR NATO role.
+B Battery then returned to BAOR in 1970 where they were handed 105 mm self-propelled Abbots from 3rd Regiment RHA in Detmold and re-assumed the BAOR NATO role.
 Between September 1972 and 1977, B Battery completed three successful tours in various parts of Northern Ireland and was later moved to Topcliffe in North Yorkshire in February 1977.
-B Battery was equipped with the 5.5 inch gun as an interim measure before being equipped with the very latest 155mm gun, the towed FH 70 howitzer in 1979.
+B Battery was equipped with the 5.5-inch gun as an interim measure before being equipped with the very latest 155 mm gun, the towed FH 70 howitzer in 1979.